veganaize/closure-compiler/Writing-Compiler-Pass.md

       }
     }

 We construct a subtree for the code that calls print() with the argument "Hello World!".
-On top of that we wrap it in an expression node to comply with the Rhino AST and finally insert if after the variable declaration.
+A call nodes first child is the function being called (in this case, `print`) and the rest of the children (if any) are the arguments to the function.
+On top of that we wrap it in an "expr result" node to make the AST valid, and finally insert it after the variable declaration.
+The AST can be built up using `new Node()`, `Node#addChildToBack`, etc. but it is often easier to use the [`IR`](https://github.com/google/closure-compiler/blob/master/src/com/google/javascript/rhino/IR.java) methods as the code is easier to read and many of them do some extra checking to catch incorrect usage.

-# Building

-TODO: Add info on how to add this to the ant/mvn build.

 # Executing the Pass